djsodope/primus-character-cre/src/prd.md

 ## Core Features

 ### User Authentication System
-- **Functionality**: Secure GitHub-based authentication using Spark's built-in auth system
+- **Functionality**: Secure Firebase-based authentication with email/password registration and login
-- **Purpose**: Enable personal character storage and account-based data persistence
+- **Purpose**: Enable personal character storage with secure user accounts and cloud-based data persistence
-- **Success Criteria**: Users can sign in seamlessly and have their characters saved to their account
+- **Success Criteria**: Users can register new accounts, sign in seamlessly, and have their characters securely stored in the cloud

 ### Character Creation & Management
 - **Functionality**: Multi-step character creator with stats, roles, archetypes, and skills